 How do we apply this?
 As an intersectional feminist publication, it is our responsibility as writers and editors to highlight and prioritize the voices of Black women and femmes by honoring Crenshaw’s words.
 We must carve out spaces for ourselves because we are systematically kept out of white-dominated spaces and if we aren’t kept out, we are tokenized and paid less than our white counterparts.

-Wear Your Voice will be prioritizing the perspectives of Black and brown folks, especially queer, trans and non binary people of color because it is crucial to pay writers of color for their labor and creative contributions to society.
-We must reclaim our narratives and be paid for our own experiences instead of having others telling our stories for us.
+Wear Your Voice prioritizes the perspectives of Black and brown folks, especially queer, trans and non binary people of color because it is crucial to pay writers of color for their labor and creative contributions to society.